Easton, Lincolnshire

-Easton is a village in the South Kesteven district of Lincolnshire, England, almost 2 mi north of Colsterworth, and 1 mi east of the A1 road.
-It belongs to the civil parish of Stoke Rochford.
+Easton is a village and civil parish in the South Kesteven district of Lincolnshire, England, almost 2 mi north of Colsterworth, and 1 mi east of the A1 road.

 History

 The village has no church, but forms part of the North and South Stoke with Easton church parish, which contains the church of St Andrew and St Mary at Stoke Rochford, just inside Easton civil parish.
 The A1 within the parish was straightened when converted to a dual-carriageway in 1960.
-The village is still largely the size as it was at the time of the Domesday Book.
+The village is still largely the size as it was at the time of the Domesday Book in 1086.

+There is a grouped parish council of Stoke Rochford and Easton.

 Easton Hall

 Sir Henry Cholmeley bought the manor in 1592; his direct descendant Sir Montague Cholmeley rebuilt the village in the early 19th century.
 Easton Hall (52°49'46.04"N 0°37'29.34"W) was built by Sir Henry Cholmeley, partly rebuilt in 1805, and enlarged in the Victorian period.
-It was damaged while used by the army during the Second World War and pulled down in 1951.
+It was damaged while used by the army during the Second World War and pulled down, other than the entrance hall, in 1951.
 The 12 acres of gardens were abandoned in 1951, but a major renovation project began in 2001, under the Cholmeley family, who still live in the village.
+As of 2024, the gardens attract 20,000 visitors a year.

-Andrew Alexander Watt, an Anglo-Irish distiller, lived here from 1922 to 1928.
+Andrew Alexander Watt (1853-1928), an Ulster-Scots distiller from Derry, lived here from 1922 to 1928.